duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

-When you have composite index than you do not need to create index for first column (ie you can perform fast query on first column or on first and second column, but on on second column), but still need index for second column (or add index in reverse direction) https://github.com/gregnavis/active_record_doctor#removing-extraneous-indexes
+When you have composite index than you do not need to create index for first column (ie you can perform fast query on first column or on first and second column, but not on second column), but still need index for second column (or add index in reverse direction) https://github.com/gregnavis/active_record_doctor#removing-extraneous-indexes

 You can also create ordered index (for example listing all posts and users